Chapter 5:

 "Oh, my bad!"
 Her knuckles cutely bonked her head.
 "Total airhead, right?"

 "R-Right."
-Maybe a gambling addiction would be less expensive. . .
-No matter how I looked at it though, trusting her with money was probably a huge mistake!
+Maybe a gambling addiction would be less expensive at this rate. . .
+But no matter how I looked at it, trusting her with money was probably a huge mistake!

 *

-In the dim room, a huge screen that towered ahead of me played commercials on loop.
-I looked around again to see an almost deserted theater room: only a sole couple far off in the front row chatted amongst themselves.
+In the dim room, a towering screen ahead of me had been playing commercials on loop.
+I looked around again to see an almost deserted theater, with only a couple far off in the front row chatting amongst themselves.

-Their scene opened with the POV camera swooping down like a bird and hovering around a gorgeous woman.
-Her flowing, rose-colored hair seemed imbued with visible sparkles as she strolled down a city sidewalk.
-Men all around gawked in her direction while gentle winds would lift up her white skirt for the slightest peeks of pure, porcelain skin.
-A few waves and a smile were all she needed to bring guys to their knees.
+Their scene opened with the POV camera swooping down then following around a gorgeous woman.
+Her flowing, rose-colored hair seemed imbued with sparkles as she strolled along a city sidewalk.
+Men all around couldn't help but stare in her direction, especially when breezes would lift her white dress for the slightest peeks of pure, porcelain skin.

 "Wouldn't you like to experience the beauty life has to offer?"
 A narrator said.
 "The things you've been missing out on?
 Fleeting years of youth you'll never get back are calling for change!"

-Camera focus shifted to a teen boy in casual clothes by a cafe, glancing down at his watch in apparent worry.
-He was tapping his feet as if waiting for someone, then the earlier pink-haired girl leapt from behind and wrapped herself around him.
+The camera shifted towards some teenager glancing down at his watch.
+He was standing outside a boutique while tapping his feet, as if waiting for someone.
+Then, the earlier pink-haired girl cutely snuck up behind and latched onto him.
 Rosy, glittering eyes combined with huge breasts pressing into him sent the boy into visible delight.

 "Are you ready for our date?"
-The girl smiled an angelic expression.
+She smiled an angelic expression.
 "Where are you taking me?"

 "Oh, uh, h-how about the movies?" he stammered, very much enamored.